ddcap/halvade/docs/source/contents/hadoop.rst

 Intel’s Hadoop Adapter for Lustre
 ---------------------------------
 When using Lustre as the filesystem instead of HDFS, using Intel's adapter for Lustre will increase the performance of Halvade.
 To enable the Adapter for Lustre you need to change some configurations in your Hadoop installation.
-In *core-site.xml* you need to point to the location of Lustre and set the Lustre FileSystem class, if Lustre is mounted on */mnt/lustre/* add these to the file:
+In ``core-site.xml`` you need to point to the location of Lustre and set the Lustre FileSystem class, if Lustre is mounted on ``/mnt/lustre/``, add these to the file:

 .. code-block:: bash
 	:linenos: